Technological Singularity: What’s the Future of Artificial Intelligence?

 The future of technology and artificial intelligence is hard for anyone to predict, as technology is enhancing at such rapid rates today.
 Will we have the ability to create superhuman intelligence to the point that human era will end?
 Some mathematicians, technology experts, and computer science experts think it is a possibility.

-The History and Evolution of Technological Singularity Theory
+History & Evolution of Technological Singularity Theory

 Over the course of time, Singularity has evolved and changed as various experts have made different interpretations.
 The term “Singularity” in the sense of technology being responsible for a fundamental change in humans, was first used in 1958 by John von Neumann, a Hungarian mathematician and physicist.
 Stanislaw Ulam, also in 1958, imagined technology accelerating at such a rate that it would change human life to the point that life as we know it would forever change.
 Statistician I.J.
 Good coined the term “intelligence explosion,” rather than using the term “Singularity.”
 Good envisioned “a positive feedback cycle within which minds will make technology to improve on minds which once started will rapidly surge upwards and create super-intelligence.”
 Good influenced mathematician, computer scientist, and science fiction author Vernor Vinge, who was the first to use “Singularity” in a technological sense, in 1986.
 He cited various potential causes of Singularity, including artificial intelligence, human biological enhancement, or brain-computer interfaces.